How Much Home Insurance Coverage Do You Really Need?

 Your coverage amounts aren't set-it-and-forget-it.
 Reassess every time one of these events occurs:

-• Renovations or additions — A kitchen remodel or room addition increases your rebuild cost
+• Renovations or additions, since a kitchen remodel or room addition increases your rebuild cost

-• Major purchases — New electronics, jewelry, or furniture may exceed personal property limits
+• Major purchases like new electronics, jewelry, or furniture that may exceed personal property limits

-• Market and inflation changes — Material and labor costs have risen sharply; old limits may fall short
+• Market and inflation changes, as material and labor costs have risen sharply

-• Changes in net worth — Higher assets mean higher liability exposure
+• Changes in net worth, since higher assets mean higher liability exposure

 Compare Home Insurance Plans in Ohio